Tool Monitoring Adaptive Control

 Additional Sensor Options

 A single axis sensor capable of measuring vibration to 22KHZ at 64KPS.
-This sensor has adjustable sensitivity and is typically used to measure tool condition.
+This sensor has adjustable sensitivity and is typically used to measure tool condition and machine health monitoring.

 They can be used to: